Belmont (Chevy Chase, Maryland): History

+The Belmont property was assembled by the Chevy Chase Land Company, which had been founded in 1890 by Francis G. Newlands to develop all-white residential suburbs.
+The parcel was bounded on the west by Wisconsin Avenue, on the southeast by Columbia Avenue (today's Western Avenue), and on the north by the Chevy Chase Circle extension of the Washington and Glen Echo Railroad.

-The Belmont property was purchased in 1903 by Ralph P. Barnard and Guy H. Johnson, Washington lawyers who served as trustees for a syndicate consisting of themselves and two bankers, R. Golden Donaldson and Frank P. Reeside.
-The group entered into a deed of trust with the Union Trust Bank to secure a loan from the Chevy Chase Land Company.
+In 1903, the company sold the parcel to Ralph P. Barnard and Guy H. Johnson, Washington lawyers who served as trustees for a syndicate consisting of themselves and two bankers, R. Golden Donaldson and Frank P. Reeside.
+The group entered into a deed of trust with the Union Trust Bank to secure a loan from the Land Company.
 On November 14, 1904, they paid off their debt, and in return, Union Trust released 20 Belmont lots to Reeside in trust for Barnard, Johnson, and Donaldson.
 In 1906, Barnard and Johnson hired Harry M. Martin to market lots.

 But just months later, they sold the entire property on June 23, 1906, to William J. Sheetz, a white mechanical engineer who was acting as a straw buyer for a group of four Black investors: Alexander L. Satterwhite, James L. Neill, Michel O. Dumas, and Charles S. Cuney.
 Satterwhite and Dumas immediately bought the land on behalf of the Belmont Syndicate, the four investors' trust agreement to purchase and share the profits of Belmont.

-On July 1, 1906, an advertisement for the Belmont property appeared in the Washington Post.
+On July 1, 1906, an advertisement for the Belmont property appeared in The Washington Post.
 "Colored People Attention", it said, inviting African Americans to invest in "an ideal suburban lot in the most beautiful and most rapidly improving section of Northwest Washington, Belmont Chevy Chase."
 The ad proclaimed Belmont "the only good subdivision in Washington where colored people are welcomed to buy."

+At least 28 African Americans bought lots, including a Civil War veteran, a Methodist preacher, members of Washington, D.C.'s Black elite society, and several single women.

 Within days, the surrounding area's white neighbors rose in opposition.
-On July 5, the Washington Times reported that residents of Friendship Heights, Drummond, Somerset, and Bethesda were taking up arms to stop the sale of plots to Black people.
-The following day, the New York Times wrote that the Belmont owners had given options on some lots to Black purchasers, which "has awakened the white property owners to the danger that menaces them in having a negro colony touching elbows with them and sharing the pretty suburban trolley that runs out along the crest of the Heights from Chevy Chase to Rockville."
+On July 5, The Washington Times reported that residents of Friendship Heights, Drummond, Somerset, and Bethesda were taking up arms to stop the sale of plots to Black people.
+The following day, The New York Times wrote that the Belmont owners had given options on some lots to Black purchasers, which "has awakened the white property owners to the danger that menaces them in having a negro colony touching elbows with them and sharing the pretty suburban trolley that runs out along the crest of the Heights from Chevy Chase to Rockville."
 Richard M. Ough, a builder in Friendship Heights, said that "no negro shall ever build a house in Belmont….White men certainly cannot be expected to endure it—and we shall not endure it."
 Ough said he and others would organize in violent protest, though no such protest is known to have occurred.